comp426-2023-spring/a02/README.md

 To get started, initialize your repo as a package by running `npm init`.

 Make sure that the license you select is the same as the one in the LICENSE file (it will be GPL-3.0-or-later for this and most assignments).
 This is always going to be expected in assignments.

+The list of licenses is available here: https://spdx.org/licenses/

 The test script should be: